CM Table of Contents (CMTOC) - Getting Started - Basic Functionality

 The main function of the Table of Contents Plugin is to comb through pages and posts, particularly long ones.
 Tables of contents are automatically generated based on their header contents.
 The Table of contents generated will get it's hierarchy from the type of header h1 < h2 < h3 etc.

-Scroll down past the Text Editor to the CM Table of Contents - Custom Selectors section, shown above.
+It can be done while editing page/post.
+Scroll down and find the CM Table of Contents - Custom Selectors section.

-Check the box Search for Table Of Contents items on this post / page.
+Check the box Enable Table Of Contents on this post / page (overwrite the general settings)

 Scroll up a little to reveal the Update button and click it to save your changes.